 A positive answer to one of these questions indicates a 97% sensitivity and a 67% specificity in diagnosing depression.
-In such a case, the diabetic person should be referred for a psychiatric consultation.
+In such a case, the person with diabetes should be referred for a psychiatric consultation.

 7. The assessment of symptoms of anxiety, addiction, eating disorders, cognitive impairment (they can significantly hinder the adaptation to diabetes).